Tshara-Tshao in Zimbabwe

 Introduction / History

-In the cattle posts, the people build single room homes, 3 yards in circumference.
+In the cattle posts, the people build single-room homes, three yards in circumference.
 The walls are wood post frames and the roof and walls are branches, grass, or discarded metal roofing.
-About five people live in one home.
-The people have no electricity.
+About five people live in one home, usually without electricity.